RT-RK

-RT-RK (РТ-РК) is a Serbian R&D company and national research institute that delivers development services and own products in the arena of real time embedded systems, with focus on consumer electronics and automotive industry.
-Headquartered in Novi Sad, with offices in Belgrade, Banja Luka (Bosnia and Herzegovina) and Osijek (Croatia) with over 550 engineers, RT-RK is one of the biggest development houses in Southeast Europe.
+RT-RK (РТ-РК) is a Serbian R&D company and national research institute that develops software and hardware for real-time embedded systems, focusing on automotive, consumer electronics and infotainment systems.
+It is headquartered in Novi Sad, Serbia, and has offices in Belgrade, Banja Luka (Bosnia and Herzegovina) and Osijek (Croatia).

-RT-RK is engaged in embedded system design, TV software development, automotive software development, Digital Signal Processing (DSP), UI/UX design, product development including small scale production, testing of Set-Top Box (STB) and multimedia devices, and FPGA rapid prototyping.
+The company was founded in 1991 and currently employs more than 600 engineers.
+It operates under the umbrella of TTTech Group.

 History

-In 1991, a small group of professors and assistants working at University of Novi Sad Faculty of Technical Sciences, Chair for Computer Engineering, launched first projects for telephony and digital signaling protocols (SSNo7, ISDN on DSS1 D channel).
-Their interest for business further evolved to automation processes in Serbian oil industry, where they were involved in projects for gas pipeline management.
-Recognizing the benefits of the University environment, they started a company named FTN-IRAM-RT.
-Close cooperation of FTN-IRAM-RT with The University of Novi Sad attracted Micronas, German company, to launch MicronasNIT within the same environment and with the same management.
-Having become a Micronas’ subsidiary MicronasNIT entered the era of expansion in DSP, FPGA and Digital TV technology.
+In 1991, a small group of professors and assistants working at the University of Novi Sad Faculty of Technical Sciences, Chair for Computer Engineering, launched their first projects for telephony and digital signalling protocols (SSNo7, ISDN on DSS1 D channel).
+Their interest for business further evolved to automation processes in the Serbian oil industry, where they were involved in projects for gas pipeline management.
+In 1991, they founded a company named FTN-IRAM-RT.
+The close cooperation between FTN-IRAM-RT and the University of Novi Sad attracted Micronas, a German company, to launch MicronasNIT within the same environment and with the same management.
+Having become a Micronas’ subsidiary, MicronasNIT entered the era of expansion in DSP, FPGA and Digital TV technology.

-In 2005, Serbia Investment and Export Promotion Agency (SIEPA) awarded MicronasNIT as the biggest exporter of the year in SME (Small and Medium Enterprises) category.
+In 2005, MicronasNIT received the 'Exporter of the Year' award in the SME category from the Serbia Investment and Export Promotion Agency (SIEPA).

-New technologies, customer service, and world-wide market access brought new customers, emerging the need for a new business model to render the services.
+New technologies, customer service, and world-wide market access brought new customers, emerging the need for a new business model to provide these services.
 The new circumstances gave rise to foundation of a new company, RT-RK.
 In April 2009, RT-RK bought MicronasNIT, becoming the largest Serbian company for embedded system design.

 The Ministry of Science and Technological Development of the Republic of Serbia accredited RT-RK Computer Based Systems LLC as a National Research and Development Institute.
-In their explanation, Advisory Committee stated that the scientific programs of RT-RK contribute to development of new products and devices, introduce new and improve existing technological processes, systems and services, and perform transfer of knowledge and technology.
-The company employs scientific researchers, has programs for young developers, and has facilities, equipment, and other resources to implement its programs.
+In their explanation, the Advisory Committee stated that the scientific programs of RT-RK contribute to the development of new products and devices, introduce new and improve existing technological processes, systems and services, and perform transfer of knowledge and technology.
+The company employs scientific researchers, offers programs for young developers, and has facilities, equipment, and other resources necessary to implement its programs.

 Operations

 Automotive

-RT-RK is engaged on real time applications involving the major SoCs of the industry such as those of Texas Instruments, Qualcomm, Renesas, NVIDIA and Infineon.
+RT-RK works on software/hardware aspects of real time applications running on System-on-Chips from various companies, including the likes of Texas Instruments, Qualcomm, Renesas, NVIDIA and, Infineon.

-It carries out system software development, AUTOSAR porting and customization, projects complying with ASPICE processes and functional safety, UI/UX development, reference hardware design, and technology transfer to Tier1/OEM.
+It carries out system software development, AUTOSAR porting and customization, projects complying with ASPICE processes and functional safety, UI/UX development, reference hardware design, and technology transfer to Tier 1/OEM.
 RT-RK is specialized in relevant operating systems and industry standards, such as Linux, ISO26262, Ethernet, FlexRay, MOST, HTML5, GENIVI.

 These are the services the company is offering: